-Extension Fields Criticality Description Authority Key Identifier FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points FALSE The URL of CARLs announced by eCA Two items included in this extension: Authority Information Access FALSE ■ The URL to download the self-signed certificate of eCA ■ The URL of OCSP services for eCA
+Extension Fields Criticality Description Authority Key Identifier FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points FALSE The URL of CARLs announced by eCA Authority Information Access FALSE Two items included in this extension: The URL to download the self-signed certificate of eCA The URL of OCSP services for eCA

-Extension Fields Criticality Description FALSE This extension is used to indicate the certificate policies that used by the subordinate CA and approved and permitted to use by eCA; one or more of the following OIDs may be contained.
-Certificate Policies ■ CP OIDs defined by ePKI.
+Extension Fields Criticality Description Certificate Policies FALSE This extension is used to indicate the certificate policies that used by the subordinate CA and approved and permitted to use by eCA.
+The policy qualifier field in this extension may be used to mark the published URL of this CPS as needed.
+One or more of the following OIDs may be contained in this extension: ■ CP OIDs defined by ePKI.
 CP OIDs defined by CA/Browser Forum and mentioned in the ePKI CP.
-If the CP OID for EV SSL certificates is applied, the policy qualifier shall be used to mark the announcement of the CPS.
 TRUE The content in this extension can be one of the following: keyCertSign and cRLSign.
 (Default) Key Usage digitalSignature, keyCertSign and cRLSign.
 (If the subordinate CA uses the private signing key to issue OCSP Responses, the bits of digitalSignature, keyCertSign, and cRLSign are asserted) TRUE Subject Type=CA Basic Constraints Path Length Constraint=Set according to the needed certificate path length of the subordinate CA.